See kitchen peninsula with seating ideas including how wide it should be, recommended sizes, and the best kitchen peninsula layout designs to use.

 The matching material of the island and the peninsula makes it look like they’re one big piece.
 See more kitchens with islands and peninsulas here.

 The countertop is extended further to create an overhang and accommodate counter seating on the opposite side of the cooking hob.
-This is a great choice for those who love to entertain while cooking.
+This is an excellent choice for those who love to entertain with family and friends while cooking.

 If you have a smaller kitchen space, this might be a good inspiration for your to look at.
 This simple U-shape kitchen extends one side of its counters to create a “partition”, and then adds a solid wood overhang surface on top of the kitchen peninsula to serve as the surface for counter seating.